Chris Moore (he / him / his), Executive Director

 Originally from Ann Arbor, Michigan, Alex holds a BA in History and Classical Studies from the University of Pennsylvania and an MA in Public History from Loyola University Chicago.
 Prior to joining the Washington Trust, she managed fundraising events and programs for an environmental nonprofit in the other Washington (DC).
 Alex loves hiking, cooking, and bad maritime puns.

-Luke Hallowell (he / him / his / el), Economic Vitality Specialist
+Luke Hallowell (he / him / his / el), Main Street Specialist

-Luke joins the Washington Main Street team as an Economic Vitality Specialist to help provide resources, support, and data analysis to programs statewide in the effort to continue retaining, developing, and recruiting great local businesses to downtown.
+Luke serves the Washington Main Street network and is passionate about providing resources, support, and data analysis to programs statewide in the effort to continue retaining, developing, and recruiting great local businesses to downtown.

 Growing up in the 1990s during the renaissance of downtown Walla Walla, Luke got to experience firsthand the rebirth of one of America’s favorite small towns and fell in love with downtown revitalization and historic preservation.
 He previously served as the director of the Downtown Pasco Development Authority for nearly three years, and his 10 years in nonprofit service include fundraising at a local hospital, doing community development, supporting food banks, and most recently youth development at the Boys and Girls Club.
 Luke loves main street festivals, great vegan eateries, and finding new places to dance.